AMERICAN RHODODENDRON SOCIETY

 3.1.3.6 It is the intention of the Board that the involvement of guests in our activities will motivate and stimulate them to seek full active membership in a chapter of the Society.

-3.1.3.8 AFFILIATES a chapter of the Society located in a country outside the North American mainland, may establish such a class of participants for its persons who have no interest in, or use for, the JOURNAL, ARS or the Seed Exchange.
+3.1.3.7 AFFILIATES a chapter of the Society located in a country other than the United States, may establish such a class of participants for its persons who have no interest in, or use for, the Journal ARS or the Seed Exchange.
 Those persons may become AFFILIATES of the chapter and are not required to join the Society.
-They do not receive the JOURNAL ARS or the Seed Exchange Booklet.
+They do not receive Journal ARS or the Seed Exchange Booklet.
 AFFILIATES are not permitted to purchase seed from the exchange unless they contribute seed.
-AFFILIATES are not permitted to hold office in the Society or in the local chapter.
+AFFILIATES (or non – ARS members by any other name) are not permitted to hold office in the Society or in the local chapter.

 3.1.4 Remitting Dues for Members of a Proposed Chapter